Icinga/icinga2/doc/5-icinga-template-library.md

 address         | **Required.** The host's address. oid             | **Optional.** The SNMP OID.
 Defaults to "1.3.6.1.2.1.1.3.0". community       | **Optional.** The SNMP community.
 Defaults to "public".

+### icinga

+Check command for the built-in `icinga` check.
+This check returns performance data for the current Icinga instance.

+The `icinga` check command does not support any macros.